anderson-joyle/D365-FinOps-Cheatsheet/README.md

 ## X++
 Coming soon.

+## Pro tips
+### Visual Studio
+#### Keyboard shortcuts
+Keyboard is by far the most efficient way to input data and execute commands.
+Although is a good idea to get familiar with Dynamics 365 default shortcuts, they are not good.
+For my personal taste, a good shortcut should be:
+* Performed with one hand
+* Easily memorizable (easy keys/combinations)
+* Ergonimic

+It might be really useful to define your own shortcuts.
+Bellow I list how I usually setup my own in Visual Studio:
+* Build models: Ctrl + Space, Ctrl + Space
+* Sync database: Shift + Space, Shift + Space
+* Add new item (project): Ctrl + Shift + Space, Ctrl + Shift + Space

 ## Donate
 If this project helped you in any way and you feel like supporting me: